 How to get there: It’s a 30-minute bus ride from Bristol Temple Meads.

 Must-visit animal: A kangaroo that lives in trees?
 Yes, they exist, and Bristol Zoo has plenty of them.

 If you’re looking for something different to your regular zoo and safari park animals, Edinburgh Zoo has just the thing.
 It’s the only zoo in the UK to house koalas and giant pandas – two species particularly at risk.
 There’s also Penguins Rock – Europe’s largest outdoor penguin pool – and one of the most innovative and interactive chimpanzee enclosures in the world.
 Conservation plays a big part at Edinburgh Zoo, so you’re guaranteed to find animals you wouldn’t see elsewhere.

 How to get there: It’s just a 20-minute bus journey from Edinburgh Waverley.

 Must-visit animal: For some, Edinburgh Zoo offers a once-in-a-lifetime chance to see giant pandas and koalas up close.

-If you’re planning a trip to one of the best zoos in the UK, don’t forget to book an Advance ticket via our website or our Train Tickets app for zero booking fees.
+If you’re planning a trip to one of the best zoos in the UK, don’t forget to book an Advance ticket via our website or our Train Tickets app.
 You can also find information on how to get cheaper train tickets via our special offers page.
 If you need more information, you can contact us here.

 The UK is bursting with fun activities.
 Whether you’re visiting one of the best castles in the UK, the best theme parks in the UK, or the best waterparks in the UK, you can always travel by train.
 CrossCountry has services running up and down the country to ensure you can get to the places you need to be.